Sound Leisure

 Originally formed by Alan Black and Edward Moss in 1978, the company which is now run by Christopher and Michael Black employs around 110 staff.
-Sound Leisure specialises in the design and manufacture of commercial digital jukeboxes for the leisure and retail sector and classic reproductions jukeboxes for the domestic market.
-The company considers itself the oldest "self-owned" jukebox company in the world, having been controlled by the Black family for almost 40 years.
+Sound Leisure specializes in the design and manufacture of commercial digital jukeboxes for the leisure and retail sector and classic reproductions jukeboxes for the domestic market.
+The company considers itself the oldest 'self-owned' jukebox company in the world, having been controlled by the Black family for almost 40 years.